Pedro Santos, registered nurse in AXA Health’s 24/7 health support line

 It’s very common in men over the age of 50 to have an enlarged prostate, or ‘benign prostate enlargement’.

-An enlarged prostate can affect urination, though not everyone experiences any issues at all.
+An enlarged prostate can affect urination, though not everyone experiences issues.
 If symptoms become troublesome, they can be treated but an enlarged prostate isn’t cancer, nor does it increase the likelihood of getting cancer.
+The symptoms requiring attention are:

 6) Prostate cancer

-According to Prostate Cancer UK, an eighth of men will be diagnosed with prostate cancer in their lifetime.6 Prostate cancer develops slowly and often has no symptoms, particularly early on.
+According to Prostate Cancer UK, one in eight men will be diagnosed with prostate cancer in their lifetime.6 Prostate cancer develops slowly and often has no symptoms, particularly early on.

 The symptoms that do exist tend to be subtle and difficult to detect, but they include: